rubino25/RatOS/site/docs/slicers.md

 # Orca Slicer

-*Orca Slicer comes with partial IDEX support only.
-It lacks multi extruder support.
-You cant for example assign one extruder to print supports or infill.*
+*Orca Slicer supports IDEX printers, but it is not recommended to use.*

 :::info
 You should be using "Klipper" as the gcode flavor and have the "Use relative E distances" box checked in in Printer Settings -> Advance.